Public image of Mariah Carey: Tours and specials

 In 2022, Carey embarked on mini-concert tour titled the Merry Christmas to All!
 Tour, which was later adapted into a television special (Note: subtitled Mariah Carey: Merry Christmas to All!) which aired on CBS and Paramount+.
 The special became most watched program of the night, drawing in a total of 3.8 million viewers and a 0.4 demo rating.
 Her 2023 tour, Merry Christmas One and All!, also received high praise from critics.
 Billboard reported that the tour grossed almost $30 million, selling more than 200,000 tickets, becoming her largest attendance since her Butterfly World Tour in 1997.
 In 2024, Carey embarked on the Mariah Carey's Christmas Time tour.
 In 2025, the tour was extended into a concert residency at the Dolby Live theatre in Las Vegas.
+On December 14, the show's final performance was broadcast exclusively on TikTok and Apple Music, subtitled "Mariah Carey's Here For It All Holiday Special".

 "It's Time" yearly videos

 Capitalizing on the continued popularity of "All I Want for Christmas Is You" after its peak atop the Hot 100 in 2019, Carey has made it an annual tradition to post a video on her social media accounts at midnight on November 1, declaring that "it's time" to start playing Christmas music.
 The videos were created in response to another phrase made popular by Carey who would say "not yet" when people would play Christmas music before the season had begun.
-Carey noted that she and her team then "sat down and decided [they would] make an "It's Time" video to signal when it’s time".
+Carey noted that she and her team then "sat down and decided [they would] make an "It's Time" video to signal when it's time".